Skip to content

 • The .spec.sinkCredentialsFrom is set to the Credentials named your-kafka-cluster-credentials.
 These are the Credentials that will be used to access the EventHub.

-• The .spec.config.mapping defines the mapping between the topics in the Backup and the topics in the cluster.
+• The .spec.config.topics defines the mapping between the topics in the Backup and the topics in the cluster.
 In this example, the topic your-topic will be restored to the topic your-topic.v2.

 • The .spec.config.legacyOffsetHeader is set to __original_offset.
 This means that the original consumer offsets will be stored in the message header with the key __original_offset.
 This is useful if you want to reset the consumer offsets after the restore.
 See the Reset the consumer offsets section for more information.